Prevent Inflammation Before it Disrupts Your Health

-Have you ever felt the discomfort of arthritis, low energy, headaches, constipation, gingivitis, poor memory, restless sleep, sore muscles and joints, etc.?
+Have you ever felt the discomfort of arthritis, low energy, headaches, constipation, gingivitis, poor memory, restless sleep, sore muscles, and joints, etc.?
 Well, you’re not alone.
 Far too many people in our society suffer from these everyday discomforts.
 According to Dr. William Sears, “When excessive inflammation occurs, tissues that line certain parts of the body – such as the joints, the intestines, and especially the blood vessels – get “rough edges” and malfunction.
-Inflammation, is the universal “kryptonite” to our overall health and well-being, and is destroying our reality of obtaining and sustaining a good quality of life.
-Below is some information about how you can prevent inflammation and lessen it’s harmful affects.
+Inflammation is the universal “kryptonite” to our overall health and well-being and is destroying our reality of obtaining and sustaining a good quality of life.
+Below is some information about how you can prevent inflammation and lessen its harmful effects.

 The first step to prevent inflammation is to define inflammation

 First, let’s explore exactly what inflammation is and how we get inflamed.
 The right balance of inflammation protects and heals the body but there can be too much of a good thing.
 Excess inflammation, as defined by Dr. Sears, is the immune system being “on fire.”
 There is a constant fight, or fire going on in the body that is propelled by such things as junk food.
 Unhealthy food is a primary cause of inflammation in our bodies.
 The body perceives poor quality food, such as chemical sweeteners and factory processed vegetable oils as foreign invaders.
 This results in the body constantly having to fight these invaders which continually ignite the fire of inflammation.